zaguiini/react-native-pure-jwt/README.md

 Beside linking, you should do some extra steps to compile it for iOS.

 Unfortunately I couldn't find a way to make via CocoaPods, so the installation it's kinda "manually".
+If you have a solution, contact me via [e-mail](mailto:luisfelipez@live.com) or submit a pull request -- I'll be glad!

 First, clone the following repo in any folder you want, preferentially inside your iOS project: [https://github.com/zaguini/JSONWebToken.swift](https://github.com/zaguini/JSONWebToken.swift)